mmuckley/torchkbnufft/docs/source/performance.rst

 As of version ``1.1.0``, :py:mod:`torchkbnufft` can use batched k-space trajectories.
 If you pass in a variable for ``omega`` with dimensions ``(N, length(im_size), klength)``, the package will parallelize the execution of all trajectories in the ``N`` dimension.
-This is very useful when ``N`` is very large, as might occur in dynamic imaging settings.
+This is useful when ``N`` is very large, as might occur in dynamic imaging settings.
 The following shows an example:

 .. code-block:: python